-Like any server, it provides various built-in functions to work with numeric data, string columns, or dates.
+Like any server, it provides various built-in functions for numeric data, string columns, or dates.
 It also has the If else and case statements to create complex expressions.
-We need to create a calculated field to create or work with all the following functions.
+We must create a calculated field to create or work with all the following functions.

-This section of the Tableau tutorial explains the list of available built-in standard functions to use in data visualization and learn.
+This section of the Tableau tutorial explains the list of available built-in standard functions to use in data visualization and learning.

 - Case Function